SamiAbuTouq/Pharmacy-Project/README.md

 A console-based pharmacy management system built with C++ as a multi-phase academic project.
 The system provides an interactive menu-driven interface for managing pharmacies, medications, customers, and sales operations.

-This project was collaboratively developed by: **Sami Abu Touq, Shaima Ahmad, Raghad Alqammaz, Amr Saeed**
+This project was collaboratively developed by: **Sami Abu Touq, Shaima Ahmad, Raghad Alqammaz, Amr Saeed**.

 ## Project Structure